marianogrimaux/PHP-LearnByDoing/Lesson 2 - Intro to OOP/2-AtributesAndMethods/Attributes.md

 Instance variables are defined in the class, the only difference with class variables are that they can have different values accross the instances of the class.

-In our previews examples we defined the isntance variable $name, that had different values across the different instances of the  class Greeter.
+In our previews examples we defined the instance variable $name, that had different values across the different instances of the  class Greeter.